jzerbe/jzerbe.github.com/_posts/2011-05-22-netbeans-7-0-python-support.md

 From Wade Chandler, in response to [_Howto activate python in NB 7.0_](http://forums.netbeans.org/ptopic38275.html) on the netbeans forums:
 > You can use the dev auto update center.
-Python seems to still work though I'm a python newbie:
+Python seems to still work though I\'m a python newbie:
 > <http://deadlock.netbeans.org/hudson/job/nbms-and-javadoc/lastStableBuild/artifact/nbbuild/nbms/updates.xml.gz>

 So, from the main NetBeans IDE window menu bar:

 1. Tools->Plugins (which opens the Plugins window)
-2. Select the "Settings" tab
+2. Select the _Settings_ tab
-3. Hit the "Add" button (bottom right)
+3. Hit the _Add_ button (bottom right)
-4.  enter "Last Stable Build" and <http://deadlock.netbeans.org/hudson/job/nbms-and-javadoc/lastStableBuild/artifact/nbbuild/nbms/updates.xml.gz>
+4.  enter _Last Stable Build_ and <http://deadlock.netbeans.org/hudson/job/nbms-and-javadoc/lastStableBuild/artifact/nbbuild/nbms/updates.xml.gz>
-5.  go back to the "Updates" tab and hit the "Reload Catalog" button
+5.  go back to the _Updates_ tab and hit the _Reload Catalog_ button
 6. This should give you access to the latest stable build (development) plugins, which should allow you to install the Python plugins of your choosing